Willow Class

 Mrs Pring and the Willow Class Team

-After the Christmas holidays weekly maths/phonics home learning activity will also be set for your child to complete.
-However, we will provide more information relating to this activity closer to the time.
-If you have any questions or queries relating to any matter discussed in this correspondence or indeed any matter relating to your child’s learning, please do not hesitate to contact us via the class email address.
+If you have any concerns or queries about information included in this letter or any other matter relating to your child’s education, please do not hesitate to contact us via the class email address: willow@st-barnabas.kent.sch.uk